domZippilli/gcsfast/README.md

 Experimental fast file transfer for Google Cloud Storage.

+## Status

+This software is offered on an _EXPERIMENTAL_ basis, and only guaranteed to demonstrate concepts -- NOT to act as production data transfer software.
+Any and all usage of it is at your sole discretion.
+Any costs or damages resulting from its use are the sole responsibility of the user.
+You are advised to read and understand all source code in this software before using it.

 ## Step-by-step installation for Ubuntu 18.04 LTS in GCP

 This installation will add `gcsfast` to Ubuntu 18.04's system Python, and will be